What is it?

 The Gerrymander Madness VR game lets players try to make their own political map.

 Have a VR of your own?
 Download Gerrymander Madness to play at home!

 - Voices and Votes by the Smithsonian’s Museum on Main Street program pose compelling questions for discussions about the leap of faith represented by American democracy.
 How would you answer?

 - Faces of Change in American Democracy on the Smithsonian’s Learning Lab introduces students to individuals such as Thomas Jefferson, Molly Pitcher, Thomas Paine, Wong Chin Foo, Ella Baker, and Dolores Huerta who have shaped and participated in American democracy over time.

 - The American Experiments suite of educational resources explores “how to form a more perfect union” by challenging students to think about their roles and responsibilities within their democracy.

 How can I get involved?

-More information coming soon.
-Keep up on the latest by staying tuned to Greensboro History Museum’s social media channels or signing up for our eNews.
+Keep up with the latest on Project Democracy 20/20 by staying tuned to Greensboro History Museum’s social media channels or signing up for our eNews.